DE EN FR

 Attach photos

 In the web app, photos can be added by drag-and-drop or via the file picker.
 In the mobile app, the photo button opens the camera or photo picker.
 Photos are compressed before upload to save space.
+Each photo can be given an optional caption; it also appears when the photo is shared as an image (see chapter 6).

 6. Editing and deleting tours